 - · Start the System Manager in Config mode. - Please ensure that the I/O configuration matches your actual configuration.
-In the sample program only one EL7041 is integrated.
+In the sample program only one EL7342 is integrated.
 If further terminals are connected you have to add them or re-scan your configuration. - You have to adjust the MAC address.
-To do this, click on your EtherCAT device, then select the Adapter tab and click on Search after the MAC address (see Fig. Selecting the MAC address).
+To do this click on your EtherCAT device, then select the Adapter tab and click on Search after the MAC address (see Fig. Selection of adapter).
 Select the right adapter.